 Scope: Trafficking in Persons (TIP) is a serious crime and a violation of fundamental human rights.
-TIP - particularly those targeting vulnerable groups such as women, children, and migrant workers - is increasingly prevalent where people are trafficked between states the areas of crime have overstepped the boundary of the state and the modus operandi involves international criminal networks.
+TIP - particularly of persons in vulnerable situations - is increasingly prevalent where people are trafficked between states.
+The areas of crime have overstepped the boundary of the state and the modus operandi involves international criminal networks.

-This new ARF priority area enables ARF participants to explore numbers of projects and activities to strengthen national, regional and international cooperation in preventing and combating TIP in comprehensive manner.
+This new ARF priority area enables ARF participants to explore numbers of projects and activities to strengthen national, regional and international cooperation in preventing and combating TIP in a comprehensive manner.
 The establishment of this new priority under the framework of ARF is also considered as complementary to the entering into force and implementation of the ASEAN Convention Against Trafficking in Persons, Especially Women and Children (ACTIP).
 The inclusion of TIP in this Work Plan also reinforces the work of the ASEAN SOMTC in addressing TIP.